facebookarchive/hblog/README.md

 Usage
 --------

-    hblog.py <tier>[,tier ...] [options]
+    Usage: hblog.py [OPTIONS]...
+[TIER...]
+[TIER:HOST...]

+      Where TIER is one of:

+      nn
+      jt
+      sn
+      syslog
+      master
+      mr-slaves
+      secondary
+      zookeepers
+      dfs-slaves
+      hbase-thrift
+      regionservers
+      hbase-zookeepers

     hblog - a log paser for clusters

     Options:
       -h, --help            show this help message and exit -v, --verbose         print extra information about the state of hblog -n, --nowrap          print characters only up to the width of your terminal

       Modes:
         Log lines are "fingerprinted", usually able to assign matching fingerprints to log lines that differ only by timestamp, specific host names, or other variables.

         --summary           host-vs-fingerprint frequency table (Default mode)
         -d, --details       print all matching log lines embellished with hostnames and fingerprints
         -f, --follow        like --details but streaming, just like 'tail -f'

       Select time:
         If time selectors are not supplied, only the last one minute of logs will be processed.

         -s START, --start=START
                             process only lines after the time specified in format YYYY-MM-DD hh:mm:ss
         -e END, --end=END   process only lines up to the time specified in format YYYY-MM-DD hh:mm:ss
         -t TAIL, --tail=TAIL
-                          process only the last X minutes of each logspecified as one of these formats ":sec", "min", "hour:min" -T TAIL_END, --tail-end=TAIL_END
+                            process only the last X minutes of each log specified as one of these formats ":sec", "min", "hour:min" -T TAIL_END, --tail-end=TAIL_END
-                          process only up to the last X minutes of each logspecified as one of these formats ":sec", "min", "hour:min"
+                            process only up to the last X minutes of each log specified as one of these formats ":sec", "min", "hour:min"

       Filters:
         -l LEVEL, --level=LEVEL
                             the log level to filter for (default level: WARN) -S SAMPLE, --sample=SAMPLE
                             sampling rate will be achieved by skipping log lines (default: 1.0, read all lines)
         -p FP, --fp=FP      comma-separated list of fingerprints to include -P FP_EXCLUDE, --fp-exclude=FP_EXCLUDE
                             comma-separated list of fingerprints to exclude
         -r RE, --re=RE      comma-separated list of regex to include (case insensitive)
         -R RE_EXCLUDE, --re-exclude=RE_EXCLUDE
                             comma-separated list of regex to exclude (case insensitive)
         --local             To test hblog.
 Connect to localhost.
 Read logs from ./var/log/hadoop-example.log

 Open source license